Liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid: Extended thermodynamic perturbation theory for central force associating potential: Conclusions

 \section{Conclusions}

-In this paper we propose extension of our TPT-CF approach to account for several associating sites with the possibility of each site to be multiply bonded.
-The theory is applied to study the liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid.
-We present a full phase diagram, which include cloud and shadow curves, binodals and distribution functions of the coexisting phases.
+In this paper we propose an extension of our TPT-CF approach to account for several associating sites with the possibility of each site to be multiply bonded.
+The theory is applied to the study of the liquid-gas phase behavior of a polydisperse dipolar hard-sphere fluid with polydispersity in both hard-sphere size and dipole moment.
+It is assumed that the dipole moment is proportional to the volume of the particle.
+We present a full phase diagram, which includes cloud and shadow curves, binodals and distribution functions of coexisting phases and discuss the effects of polydispersity on their behavior.
+According to our analysis, polydispersity extends the region of the phase instability shifting the critical point to higher values of temperature and density.
+For lower values of temperature, polydispersity causes strong fractionation effects, with the larger size particles always tending to the liquid phase and the smaller size particles tending to the gas phase.
+At relatively high values of polydispersity, three-phase coexistence was observed.